I don't know, they both had parlor Jeopardy games...

 Battle Chess was Badass

-Battle Chess was badass, as in, probably the coolest computer game you could play in the early 90's (besides Doom), and all the boys loved it.
+Battle Chess was badass.
+As in: BAD.
+ASS.
+As in, probably the coolest computer game you could play in the early 90's (besides Doom), and all the boys loved it.
 And for once I can actually include myself in that equation.
 It tapped into something primative, something absolutely out for blood and guts, the great hard-on for gore we all have.
 This was a decade before all these first-person shooters and role playing games took over the scene, and back then you were lucky if you saw blood in a video game.

-But if I remember right, this game not only had blood, but guts... and limbs getting chopped off one by one... and people going up in a blaze, or getting shrunk down and squashed...etc.
+But if I remember right, this game not only had blood... it had guts... it had limbs getting chopped off one by one... it had people going up in a blaze, or getting shrunk down and squashed... it had dudes getting pounded into puddles of blood...
+It had... weapons!
 This game was hard core in those days, and guess what, they even let us play it in school.
+Imagine that!
+Something boys could like... in SCHOOL!
 Something about watching these little minions smash each other to a bloody pulp made me shit myself with "aww-yeah."
-No seriously, whenever they let us play this, we literally shit our shorts.
+No seriously, whenever they let us play this, we literally shit our neon pink shorts!

-Now I'm sure they would have preferred us playing girly games like Sticky Bear and Grammar (which to the eight-year-old me was something you called your grandmother), but the only other game that could touch this in "computer-class" was Oregon Trail (and that is deserving of its own post).
+And yeah, it's a bit much, but it's just that when your primal energy was denied you for so long, we'd go kinda overboard when we finally got to express it for a few minutes.
+But never you worry.
+Soon enough class was over, and it was back to reading Madeline books, and glazed-over eyes, and sleep-induced drooling for the rest of the day as usual.
+Yeah I'm sure they would have preferred us playing kiddy games like Sticky Bear and Grammar (which to the 8yo Me was something you called your grandmother), but the only other game that could touch this in "computer-Class" was Oregon Trail (and that is deserving of its own post).
 Without games like this, computers sucked my big fat one.

 Freezies and Fumes

 We were fortunate enough to live on the end of an L-curve at the time, which meant we had much more time to grab some fast cash and run out to meet him somewhere along the perimeter.
 Those other kids who only had one side facing a road usually met up with us in our yard once he stopped.
 The old guy (always old guys) would pop open the hatch and the whole menu would spill out on the back in colorful, hand-drawn illustrations easy for kids.
-My brother and I loved the snow cones and Popsicles the best--especially the ones shaped like cartoon characters and the classic "red white and blue" rockets.
-They also used to sell the ones with jokes on them, where the bottom of the stick would say something like, "How did the square become a circle?"
+My brother and I loved the snow cones and Popsicles the best... especially the ones shaped like cartoon characters and the classic "red white and blue" rockets (shaped like uhhh... red rockets).
+And because like the kid on Seinfeld said, I was a "funny fuck" even back then, I used to love the ones with jokes on them, where the bottom of the stick would say something like, "How did the square become a circle?"
 And then you'd eat down the Popsicle and the other end would reply, "He cut the corners!"

 No cymbals?
 Okay, how about this one...
 "Why did the window go to the doctor?
 Because it had panes!"
 Or this...
 "What did one tomato say to the other when rolling down the hill?
 Don't worry, I'll ketchup!"
 Or...
 "What do you call a frog that's illegally parked?
 A toad!"

-Okay, the jokes were corny, and yes, the smell of burning diesel is not what you think of when you think of sweets, but that was all a part of that classic summertime charm I will never forget.
+Yeah, the jokes were corny, and yes, the smell of burning diesel is not what you think of when you think of sweets, but that was all a part of that classic summertime charm I will never forget.
 The one big regret I remember having about moving to the new house in 1991 was that the ice cream truck would always skip our street.
-And whenever he did make a run on it, he really was running-- seriously, they could have got him for speeding.
+And whenever he did make a run on it, he really was running.
+Seriously, they could have got him for speeding.

 Don't Taste Like Apples?